-I had a unique opportunity to unabashedly watch over two thousand women, mostly menopausal and post menopausal, over a ten hour period.
-I was working as an election teller for a service organization’s election.
+In the summer of 2019 I had an unique opportunity to unabashedly watch over two thousand women, mostly menopausal and post menopausal, over a ten hour period.
+I was working as an election teller for the world’s largest women’s service organization’s election.
 I was tasked with standing stony, like a chess piece, at an election machine in a room of 16 election machines, watching to make sure that no high jinx or hanky-panky happened.
 I watched the women come in, somber and sober, as they cast their votes.

 They have nothing to do with fashion sense, those with impeccable fashion sense could look ancient, while those who were clueless could radiate youth.

 They even had very little to do with age.

 To employ these three things you won’t have to join anything or buy anything— but you will have to change a little.

 * Thing to do number one – Smile.

 As we age our faces sag.
 Hundreds of thousands of dollars are spent every year to fight the sag, but you know what, no matter how much money is spent the evidence is still there.
 In repose our faces often look stern and dour.
 Many of us look angry and forbidding, even if we feel light of spirit.